How to write a Video Brief for your Marketing Campaign?

 4. How will the video be distributed and where will it be distributed?

-When at all possible, videos should be relevant and platform-specific.
-There are a number of reasons why you should make your films with the platform in mind:
+There are a number of reasons why you should make your videos with the platform in mind:

 The use of silent-autoplay is becoming more common.
 This may imply creating videos without a voice-over in order to increase engagement by depending on captions.